PyAOS/pyaos.github.io/training.md

 </div>

 The are so many resources out there for learning Python that it can be difficult to know where to start.
-This page is a curated list of resources that have been developed specifically with a PyAOS audience in mind.
+This page is a curated list of resources that are recommended for a PyAOS audience.

 ## Books